Chibi-Robo! Zip Lash: Gameplay

 Unlike the first three games in the series, Chibi-Robo!
-Zip Lash is a sidescrolling platformer rather than an adventure platformer.
+Zip Lash is a side-scrolling platformer rather than an adventure platformer.
 The player takes control of the robot Chibi-Robo with the goal of reaching the end of the level, which is signified by an unidentified flying object (UFO).
 Chibi-Robo has a multi-functional power cord, one of whose main functions is the Whip Lash; when using the cord he swings the plug which can be used to grab surfaces and items or to attack enemies.
 By attaching the plug to orange surfaces on walls and ceilings, Chibi can swing or grapple with his cord to reach inaccessible places.
 The Whip Lash can also be performed in the air; holding the action can cause the player to briefly hover.
 The cord's other main function is Zip Lash, in which Chibi-Robo charges up and releases the cord at a distance and ricochets of wall; Zip Lash is used for puzzle solving and reaching high-up, inaccessible locations.

 In every level, the player can collect orbs known as Boost-Balls, which are either red or blue and extend the cord; the red orbs extend Whip Lash and blue orbs extend Zip Lash.
 The cord's length is reset when the player completes the level.
 Chibi-Robo is dependent on watts, a type of power supply.
 Besides the plug, Chibi-Robo can also perform a roll to travel through narrow passages.
 While playing levels, Chibi-Robo's battery life is depleted, causing the player to restart the level if it reaches 0.
 The player is required to recharge the battery using plug sockets that are scattered around the levels.